ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-date-imperative-react/index.md

 ---

 <warning>
 |This page describes the old imperative way of declaring custom date components when the grid option `reactiveCustomComponents` is not set.
-It is strongly recommended to instead use the new behaviour described on the [Custom Date](../component-date) page.
+This behaviour is deprecated, and you should instead use the new behaviour described on the [Custom Date](../component-date) page.
 </warning>

 An example date component looks like this: